-Results: We comprehensively investigate the concept of "co-phosphorylation", defined as the correlated phosphorylation of a pair of phosphosites across various biological states.
-We integrate nine publicly available phosphoproteomics datasets for various diseases (including breast cancer, ovarian cancer and Alzheimer's disease) and utilize functional data related to sequence, evolutionary histories, kinase annotations, and pathway annotations to investigate the functional relevance of co-phosphorylation.
-Our results across a broad range of studies consistently show that functionally associated sites tend to exhibit significant positive or negative co-phosphorylation.
-Specifically, we show that co-phosphorylation can be used to predict with high precision the sites that are on the same pathway or that are targeted by the same kinase.
-Overall, these results establish co-phosphorylation as a useful resource for analyzing phosphoproteins in a network context, which can help extend our knowledge on cellular signaling and its dysregulation.
+Results: We comprehensively investigate the concept of 'co-phosphorylation' (Co-P), defined as the correlated phosphorylation of a pair of phosphosites across various biological states.
+We integrate nine publicly available phosphoproteomics datasets for various diseases (including breast cancer, ovarian cancer and Alzheimer's disease) and utilize functional data related to sequence, evolutionary histories, kinase annotations and pathway annotations to investigate the functional relevance of Co-P. Our results across a broad range of studies consistently show that functionally associated sites tend to exhibit significant positive or negative Co-P. Specifically, we show that Co-P can be used to predict with high precision the sites that are on the same pathway or that are targeted by the same kinase.
+Overall, these results establish Co-P as a useful resource for analyzing phosphoproteins in a network context, which can help extend our knowledge on cellular signaling and its dysregulation.

 Availability and implementation: github.com/msayati/Cophosphorylation.
 This research used the publicly available datasets published by other researchers as cited in the manuscript.

 Ayati, M., Yılmaz, S., Chance, M. R., & Koyuturk, M. (2022).
 Functional characterization of co-phosphorylation networks.
 Bioinformatics (Oxford, England), 38(15), 3785–3793. https://doi.org/10.1093/bioinformatics/btac406

 © The Author(s) 2022.
 Published by Oxford University Press.
 All rights reserved.
 For permissions, please e-mail: email@example.com.